 Europe Trip 2017: How We Affordably Visited 5 Countries in 19 Days

 It’s been less than a week since my partner and I returned from our whirlwind trip to Europe and I can barely recall what we did because of how fast-paced it was.
 Thank God for pictures!
 Firstly, the vacation was a success!
 There were no major mishaps and I am fortunate for everything we saw and experienced.
-This post will be purely the basics of our trip and I aim to provide tips for your potential future Europe trip!
+This post will be purely the basics of our trip and I aim to provide tips for your future affordable Europe trip!

 CITIES WE VISITED (in order):